cornell-zhang/catalyst2018/lab2/README.md

 <details><summary><I>HINT 1 (CLICK ME)</I></summary>
 <p>
     Don't forget to setup the poteniometer!
-All periherials in the arduino must first be initialized before they can be used.
+All peripherals in the arduino must first be initialized before they can be used.
 The pin for the potentiometer is already assigned for you at the top titled <code>int pin_potentiometer=A5;</code>.
 Initialize it like the bumpers and LED's.
 </p>
 </details>